Why Zig When There is Already C++, D, and Rust?

 Nearly all garbage collected languages have hidden allocations strewn about, since the garbage collector hides the evidence on the cleanup side.

 The main problem with hidden allocations is that it prevents the reusability of a piece of code, unnecessarily limiting the number of environments that code would be appropriate to be deployed to.
-Simply put, there exist use cases where one must be able to rely on control flow and function calls to not have the side-effect of memory allocation, therefore a programming language can only serve these use cases if it can realistically provide this guarantee.
+Simply put, there are use cases where one must be able to rely on control flow and function calls not to have the side-effect of memory allocation, therefore a programming language can only serve these use cases if it can realistically provide this guarantee.